Thamesssa/Thamesssa/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Learn More About Web Applications and Software development
-- ⚡ Fun fact: I love to draw and design websites

 ### Connect with me: